github/codeql/ruby/ql/src/change-notes/2022-10-10-unsafe-shell-command-construction.md

 ---
 category: newQuery
 ---
-* Added a new query, `rb/shell-command-constructed-from-input`, to detect libraries that unsafely constructs shell commands from their inputs.
+* Added a new query, `rb/shell-command-constructed-from-input`, to detect libraries that unsafely construct shell commands from their inputs.